-• DISH.
 We offer pay-TV services under the DISH® brand ("DISH") and the Sling® brand ("Sling") (collectively "Pay-TV" services).
 The DISH branded pay-TV service consists of, among other things, Federal Communications Commission ("FCC") licenses authorizing us to use direct broadcast satellite ("DBS") and Fixed Satellite Service ("FSS") spectrum, our owned and leased satellites, receiver systems, third-party broadcast operations, customer service facilities, a leased fiber optic network, in-home service and call center operations, and certain other assets utilized in our operations.
 The Sling branded pay-TV services consist of, among other things, live, linear streaming over-the-top ("OTT") Internet-based domestic, international and Latino video programming services ("Sling TV").
 Prior to 2015, we launched our Sling International video programming service (formerly known as DishWorld).
 Sling International subscribers have historically been included in our Pay-TV subscriber count and represented a small percentage of our Pay-TV subscribers.
-During 2015, we launched our Sling domestic and Sling Latino services.
-For the three and six months ended June 30, 2015, we have included all Sling TV subscribers in our Pay-TV subscriber count.
-As of June 30, 2015, we had 13.932 million Pay-TV subscribers in the United States.
+During 2015, we launched our Sling domestic and Sling Latino services, and these Sling TV subscribers are also included in our Pay-TV subscriber count.
+As of September 30, 2015, we had 13.909 million Pay-TV subscribers in the United States.

-In addition, we market broadband services under the dishNETTM brand, which had 0.595 million subscribers in the United States as of June 30, 2015.
+In addition, we market broadband services under the dishNETTM brand, which had 0.608 million subscribers in the United States as of September 30, 2015.
 Our satellite broadband service utilizes advanced technology and high-powered satellites launched by Hughes Communications, Inc. ("Hughes") and ViaSat, Inc. ("ViaSat") to provide broadband coverage nationwide.
 This service primarily targets rural residents that are underserved, or unserved, by wireline broadband.
 In addition to the dishNET branded satellite broadband service, we also offer wireline voice and broadband services under the dishNET brand as a competitive local exchange carrier to consumers living in a 14-state region in the western United States.
 We primarily bundle our dishNET branded services with our DISH branded pay-TV service.

-· Wireless
+Wireless